 Take MTX close to the weekend.
 For patients who report fatigue to be an important side effect, taking the medication, which is often given weekly, on a Friday or Saturday can allow you to rest and recover over the weekend.

-Consider the side effect profile of other medication you take.
+Consider the side effect profile of other medications you take.
 Many other drugs used to treat RA or PsA can also cause similar side effects.
 For example, some patients who use non-steroidal anti-inflammatory pain medication (NSAIDs) report gastrointestinal (GI) upset as a symptom.
 Make sure your doctor knows all of your medications and supplements, both over the counter and prescription, so they can help you minimize side effects and interactions.

 Fibro Women Blogs